A Brief Introduction To The Gambia For Bird Watchers

 Lowland and riverine forest

-Before independence, The Gambia was fortunate to be endowed with dense forests.
-However, since the early 1950’s, due to an increasing population, the unsustainable extraction of wood and non-wood products, an increase in agricultural activities and frequent incidences of fire only very small pockets of primary Atlantic forest remain.
+Before independence, The Gambia had dense forests.
+However, since the early 1950s, due to a rising population and unsustainable practices like excessive wood extraction and agriculture, only small areas of primary forest remain.

 Culture, Language and Religion

-Within the region, there are many local tribes.
-The main ones being Mandinka, Wolof, Fula and Jola, each having its own language and traditions.
+There are many local tribes, the main being Mandinka, Wolof, Fula, and Jola, each with its language and traditions.

 Costs

-Sitting outside of the Eurozone, The Gambia is unaffected by movements of sterling against the Euro.
-The Dalasi exchange rate is currently around D76/£1 (correct as of July 2023).
-Value for money is excellent in resort areas when eating out or purchasing local handicrafts.
+Outside the Eurozone, The Gambia isn’t affected by currency changes between the pound and the euro.
+The Dalasi exchange rate is around D76/£1 (as of July 2023).
+You can get good value in resort areas when dining or buying local crafts.

 Food and Traditional Gambian Dishes

-There are four main traditional Gambian dishes which can be made with fish, meat or chicken:
+Four main traditional Gambian dishes can be made with fish, meat, or chicken:

-- Benachin – Rice cooked with meat or fish and vegetables and tomatoes.
+- Benachin – Rice cooked with meat or fish, vegetables, and tomatoes.

 - Domoda – Meat stewed in peanut puree and served with rice.

-- Chicken Yassa – Chicken cooked with fresh lime, onions and ground black pepper.
+- Chicken Yassa – Chicken cooked with fresh lime, onions, and black pepper.

-The Gambia is renowned for its abundant supply of fresh seafood.
-Lady Fish, Barracuda, Butter Fish and Atlantic Prawns are very available and popular.
+The Gambia is famous for its fresh seafood, with Lady Fish, Barracuda, Butter Fish, and Atlantic Prawns readily available.